marcusoftnet/marcusoftnet.github.io/_posts/2015-03-11-a-world-without-why--what-motivates-indonesian-people.md

 date: 2015-03-11T11:30:48.000Z
 tags:
   - Leadership
-  - |-
-    Lean
-    - Agile - Life of a consultant
+  - LeanLean - Agile - Life of a consultant - Indonesia
-    - Indonesia
 ---

 When I first arrived in Indonesia I didn't think nor knew much about the difference in our cultures.
 This quite understandable, although in hindsight I should have read up on it a little bit more.
 Now, as I know more and more, I also get more and more interested and confused about some very basic things in the society.